kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

     --project-id <SageMaker-Unified-Studio-Project-Id> \
     --bring-in-role-arn <Custom-IAM-Role-Arn> \
     --region <region-code> \
-    --endpoint <endpoint-url>
 ```
 ### Important Notes
 - Both commands will display a preview of proposed changes by default
 - Add the `--execute` flag to apply the changes
-- The `--region` and `--endpoint` parameters are optional and only required when necessary
+- The `--region` parameter is optional and only required when necessary